 The GSS-API may use providers to find components for specific underlying security mechanisms.
-For instance, a particular provider might contain components that will allow the GSS-API to support the Kerberos v5 mechanism and another might contain components to support the SPKM mechanism.
-By delegating mechanism specific functionality to the components obtained from providers the GSS-API can be extended to support an arbitrary list of mechanism.
+For instance, a particular provider might contain components that will allow the GSS-API to support the Kerberos v5 mechanism [RFC4121] and another might contain components to support the Simple Public-Key GSS-API Mechanism (SPKM) [RFC2025].
+By delegating mechanism-specific functionality to the components obtained from providers, the GSS-API can be extended to support an arbitrary list of mechanism.

-How the GSS-API locates and queries these providers is beyond the scope of this document and is being deferred to a Service Provider Interface (SPI) specification.
-The availability of such a SPI specification is not mandatory for the adoption of this API specification nor is it mandatory to use providers in the implementation of a GSS-API framework.
-However, by using the provider framework together with an SPI specification one can create an extensible and implementation independent GSS-API framework.
+Upadhyay & Malkani Standards Track [Page 15] How the GSS-API locates and queries these providers is beyond the scope of this document and is being deferred to a Service Provider Interface (SPI) specification.
+The availability of such an SPI specification is not mandatory for the adoption of this API specification nor is it mandatory to use providers in the implementation of a GSS-API framework.
+However, by using the provider framework together with an SPI specification, one can create an extensible and implementation-independent GSS-API framework.

-4.3.
-Integer types
+5.3.
+Integer Types

 All numeric values are declared as "int" primitive Java type.
-The Java specification quarantees that this will be a 32 bit two's complement signed number.
+The Java specification guarantees that this will be a 32-bit two's complement signed number.